OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 ## Local Authentication on Android

 During local authentication, an app authenticates the user against credentials stored locally on the device.
 In other words, the user "unlocks" the app or some inner layer of functionality by providing a valid PIN, password, or fingerprint, verified by referencing local data.
 Generally, this process is invoked for reasons such providing a user convenience for resuming an existing session with the remote service or as a means of step-up authentication to protect some critical function.
+As described earlier in 0x04e: it is important to reassure that authentication happens at least on a cryptographic primitve (e.g.: an authentication step which results in unlocking a key).
+Next, it is recommended that the authentication is TODO: finish!

 ### Testing Biometric Authentication

 #### Overview

-// TODO: BUSINESS LOGIC: EXPLAIN: ISSUE WITH LOCAL BYPASS!

 Android Marshmallow (6.0) introduced public APIs for authenticating users via fingerprint.
 Access to the fingerprint hardware is provided through the [FingerprintManager class](https://developer.android.com/reference/android/hardware/fingerprint/).
 An app can request fingerprint authentication by instantiating a `FingerprintManager` object and calling its `authenticate()` method.
 The caller registers callback methods to handle possible outcomes of the authentication process (i.e. success, failure, or error).
 Note that this method doesn't constitute strong proof that fingerprint authentication has actually been performed - for example, the authentication step could be patched out by an attacker, or the "success" callback could be called using instrumentation.